How to Answer the “Why Apple” Interview Question?

 Why Apple: Sample Answers

-Following are some sample responses, which will help you chalk out the best answer:
+Following are some sample responses which will help you chalk out the best answer:

 I came across an article a few months back that talked about your outreach within the community.
 Giving back is a critical part of my core values, and I vividly remember being moved by this article.
 I was happy to see that a behemoth like Apple values our communities as much as I do.
-My excitement grew when I noticed a job opening for software engineers.
+My excitement grew when I noticed a job opening for a software engineer.
 I applied for the position without a second thought, confident that I want to be a part of your company and that our work will make a difference.

 I’ve used Apple products for years, and your innovation and development never fail to amaze me.
 As you say, you don’t just create products; you create something magical for the person using them, and that inspires me.
 Being a part of Apple will be an incredible opportunity to employ my skills as a software engineer for the groundbreaking work you do.

 Apple consistently ranks as one of the top places to work.
 Over the last couple of months, I’ve read up on your employee testimonials, which speak volumes about your enthusiasm for an inclusive work culture that’s collaborative yet retains individuality.
 Therefore, I wish to join your innovative team and utilize my skills to continue your exceptional work.
-Also, this job role will help me acquire new skills, which are important for my progress within your company and personal growth as a software engineer.
+Also, this job role will help me acquire new skills, which are important for my progress within your company and my personal growth as a software engineer.

 Why Apple: Things to Avoid When Answering This Question

 We hope that by now, you've gained some clarity on how to answer the “Why Apple” interview question.
 So far, we’ve talked about what you should do to leave a mark at your Apple tech interview.

 But there are a few things that you should keep at bay, such as the following: